 Scalefusion helps you define a password policy, that can be applied to the devices thereby forcing the users to create a password that complies with your organizational policies.
 In this document, we will walkthrough on how to configure and publish a password policy.

 Creating a Password Policy

-- Navigate to Enterprise > Passcode Policy and click on the Android, iOS and Mac tab.
+- Navigate to Enterprise > Passcode Policy and click on the Mac tab.

-- Enable Require Passcode to start defining the password policy.
+- Enable Require Password to start defining the password policy.

-- The table below show the Password options applicable for Mac (macOS) devices,
+- The table below shows the Password options applicable for Mac (macOS) devices,

 Enable this setting if you want to enforce a password.

 Select Password Type